Lugala'abba: Attestations

 According to Wilfred G. Lambert, the worship of Lugala'abba is attested in a source from Nippur.
 A temple to deities named ^{d}lugal-ab-a and ^{d}abzu-maḫ existed in this city during the reign of Samsu-iluna.
 The writing ^{d}lugal-ab-a also occurs in the Nippur god list.
 Manfred Krebernik assumes that it represents an older orthography of Lugala'abba's name.
 However, Jeremiah Peterson argues that this view is incorrect, and suggests this writing refers to a separate god, Lugaleša.
-Lambert considered the view that ^{d}lugal-ab-a was a different deity, as well as the reading Lugaleša ("lord of the dwelling"), to be erroneous, and described the latter as "an improbable and unparalleled deity."
+Lambert considered the view that ^{d}lugal-ab-a was a different deity, as well as the reading Lugaleša ("lord of the dwelling"), to be erroneous, and described the latter as "an improbable and unparalleled deity".
 Active worship of Lugala'abba is not otherwise attested from any other city, though an Old Babylonian seal from the Louvre collection designates the owner as a "slave of Lugala'abba" (ìr ^{d}lugal-a-ab-ba).

 In the god list An = Anum, Lugalabba appears twice, in the end of tablet V, and in tablet VI in a group of theonyms beginning with the word lugal.
 A different god list, which apparently only contains the names of gods associated with the underworld, places Lugala'abba after a damaged entry and before Lugal-Ḫubur, a god whose name refers to an underworld river, Ḫubur.
 Lugala'abba is also present in a list of Asakku demons, in which he occurs alongside Equ, Muḫra, Kūšu, Lugaledinna, Sakkut, Šulak and Latarak.
-It is presumed that his inclusion in it was based on his connection to the underworld.
+It is presumed that his inclusion in it was based on his connection with the underworld.
 However, he is absent from a number of other similar documents which list many other members of this group.

 In the incantation series Šurpu, Lugala'abba opens a sequence of invoked deities which consists of Lugalidda, Laguda, Inzak and Meskilak.
-Lugalidda, "king of the river," was a similar god frequently associated with him, Laguda was a sea god associated with the Persian Gulf, and Inzak and Meskilak were a pair of deities from Dilmun.
+(Note: Lugalidda, "king of the river", was a similar god frequently associated with him, Laguda was a sea god associated with the Persian Gulf, and Inzak and Meskilak were a pair of deities from Dilmun.)